6 October 1976 massacre: Red Gaurs

-The Red Gaurs were ex-mercenaries and men discharged from the military for disciplinary infractions mixed with unemployed vocational school graduates, high-school dropouts, idle street corner boys, and slum toughs.
+The Red Gaurs were ex-mercenaries and men discharged from the military for disciplinary infractions mixed with unemployed vocational school graduates, high-school dropouts, idle street corner boys and slum toughs.
 In the early-1970s, potential recruits were in dire economic straits, unable to obtain employment, and thus were easy targets of anti-student and anti-worker propaganda.
 Their grievances were exploited by the state, notably the king's network, and their anger directed towards student protesters.
-They were recruited not on the basis of ideological commitment, but rather by promises of high pay, abundant liquor, brothel privileges, and the lure of public notoriety.
+They were recruited not on the basis of ideological commitment, but rather by promises of high pay, abundant liquor, brothel privileges and the lure of public notoriety.
 Unlike the Village Scouts and the Nawaphon, the motivation of the Red Gaurs was more sociological than ideological.

 Royal family involvement

-King Bhumibol and the royal family took part frequently in Village Scout activities and attended ceremonies at Kittivudho's college and Red Gaur training camps, thus illustrating their close ties with these three paramilitary forces.
+Bhumibol and the royal family took part frequently in Village Scout activities and attended ceremonies at Kittivudho's college and Red Gaur training camps, thus illustrating their close ties with these three paramilitary forces.
 While all three forces differed in their nature, they were united by their allegiance to the king and, concomitantly, their hatred of communists.
 These paramilitary forces would subsequently be mobilized to attack the student protesters at Thammasat University to end their weeks-long protests.

 Remembrance

 According to Ron Corben, the Thammasat University massacre continues to be a "...scar on the Thai collective psyche..."
 The government has remained silent over its role, and that of the king, in the killing of student protesters.
 This silence is deeply embedded in a culture of impunity.
 In an analysis of the two amnesty laws passed in relation to the massacre, Thailand scholar Tyrell Haberkorn argues that they first created and then consolidated impunity for the coup and the massacre that preceded it.
 The first amnesty law, passed on 24 December 1976, legalized the coup and prevented those who seized power on the evening of 6 October from being held accountable.
 The second amnesty law, passed on 16 September 1978, freed eighteen student activists still undergoing criminal prosecution and dismissed the charges against them.
 The "hidden transcripts" of the two amnesties for massacre and coup that followed reveal the careful, calculated legal moves taken to protect those who were behind them.

 Despite the rhetoric in the streets and on the radio about the need to protect the nation, the coup and the massacre that preceded it unsettled some inside the state, perhaps because they were aware of the extra-legal status of the massacre, perhaps because they worried about their own culpability, and perhaps because they were aware that the violations in need of amnesty were not only those of the criminal code but of the more basic code of being human.
 Thus, both amnesty laws sought to produce impunity for state violence, particularly the king's involvement.
 There has been no state investigation into the violence and this impunity is both cause and effect of the silence, ambivalence, and ambiguity surrounding the event for both those who survived it and Thai society.